Tour of the Chromium Continuous Integration Console

 Tucked away down at the very bottom of the waterfall page is a set of small links, of which two are particularly useful.
 The [next page] link takes you to the next screenful of the waterfall, which is backward in time to earlier builds.
 The [help] link, among other things, shows you a list of all the bots attached to this waterfall.
 You can choose which ones you'd like to see, then bookmark the resulting URL so you can get that view easily next time.

 Banner and Box

+Now back to the top of the waterfall.
+At the very top is a banner showing the current state of the tree.
+If the tree is closed because of build or test failures, it should be mentioned here.
+If there's an announcement about a new build process, expected downtime, or some other aspect of Chromium development, it'll generally be shown here, too.
 Below that is an oval box.
 It has a number of handy links at the left -- try them to see where they go.
-It also has four rows of colored boxes, which show the pass/fail status of the last completed runs for several categories of slaves.
-If you click on one of those category names, you'll go to a partial waterfall view that shows only the related slaves.
-Hovering over a colored box shows you the name of the slave it's summarizing, and clicking on the box will go to a waterfall view with only that one slave.
+It also has four rows of colored boxes, which show the pass/fail status of the last completed runs for several categories of builders.
+If you click on one of those category names, you'll go to a partial waterfall view that shows only the related builders.
+Hovering over a colored box shows you the name of the builder it's summarizing, and clicking on the box will go to a waterfall view with only that one builder.

-Please email email@example.com to signoff on new build configurations.
+Please email email@example.com to sign off on new build configurations.